flutter/website/src/development/ui/advanced/splash-screen.md

   As of Flutter 2.5, the launch and splash screens have been consolidated—Flutter now only implements the Android launch screen, which is displayed until the framework draws the first frame.
+  This launch screen can act as both an Android launch screen and an Android splash screen via customization, and thus, is referred to as both terms.
+For example of such customization, see the [Android splash screen sample app][].

   If, prior to 2.5, you used `flutter create` to create an app, and you run the app on 2.5 or later, it can cause the app to crash.